-A Youth Council is a team of community leaders that care about young adults.
-Youth Councils provide an opportunity for the local community to create, through a common vision, a system of activities and services that will enable youth to be successful in education and the workplace, and to become leaders in their community.
-Twenty-three Youth Councils across North Carolina are working to establish local youth development systems and to make youth policy recommendations to local Workforce Development Boards.
+A Youth Committee is a team of community leaders that care about young adults.
+Youth Committees provide an opportunity for the local community to create, through a common vision, a system of activities and services that will enable youth to be successful in education and the workplace, and to become leaders in their community.
+Youth Committees may provide information and to assist with planning, operational, and other issues relating to the provision of services to youth and make youth policy recommendations to local Workforce Development Boards.

 - Service agencies, such as juvenile justice and local law enforcement agencies;